To ensure that staff are aware of the opportunities available we will be holding information sessions over the next three months on a range of dates.

 Professional qualifications for University staff

-Work Learn Develop is a programme of funded professional training and development opportunities for University staff.
-The Work Learn Develop training courses cover a wide range of skill areas that are core to University administration as well as covering technical and niche skills areas.
+Our Apprenticeship programmes provide funded professional training and development opportunities for University staff.
+The training courses cover a wide range of skill areas that are core to University administration as well as covering technical and niche skills areas.
 All of the courses are accredited and offer professional, job-related qualifications.

 Please read the guidance below and speak to your line manager about whether one of these courses might be suitable to develop your skills and how the training can fit around your job.

-If you have any queries about the Work Learn Develop programme, please email the Work Learn Develop Team
+If you have any queries about the existing staff Apprenticeship programme, please email the Apprenticeships Team

-What professional skill areas do the Work Learn Develop courses cover?
+What professional skill areas do the courses cover?

 For information on all available Apprenticeships please go to the Find apprenticeship training site.

 Who provides the training?
 Where will the training take place?